 For management employees hired on or after January 1, 2001, including Messrs.
 Hoglund and Ivey and Ms. Moore, the retirement plan provides pension benefits based on a cash balance formula under which benefits accrue at the end of each calendar quarter.
-Benefit distributions are made in the form of a lump sum payment, but participants may elect instead to receive an immediate or deferred lifetime annuity.
+Benefit distributions are made in the form of an immediate or deferred lifetime annuity but participants may also elect a lump sum payment.

 The crediting percent, which can range from four percent (4%) to seven percent (7%), depending on the participant's age and years of service, is applied to the participant's base salary and annual incentive award ("Earnings") during the quarter.
-In addition, a participant whose Earnings exceed the Social Security Wage Base (\$117,000 for 2014) will receive a four percent (4%) credit on the amount of his or her Earnings that exceed the Social Security Wage Base.
+In addition, a participant whose Earnings exceed the Social Security Wage Base (\$118,500 for 2015) will receive a four percent (4%) credit on the amount of his or her Earnings that exceed the Social Security Wage Base.
 The cash balance account of participants is credited with interest quarterly at a rate equal to one-quarter (1/4) of the annual interest rate payable on the 30-year U.S. Treasury bond, subject to a minimum annual rate of three percent (3%) and a maximum annual rate of nine percent (9%).
 The following table shows how this works: